The Great War: Western Front

 “The gameplay is extremely exploitable; after a couple of hours, you'll understand how to never lose to the AI.
 There is virtually no replay value due to awful unit and map variety, and as the cherry on top, it's a massive insult to everyone who fought in the Great War.”

-“Moderate replay value as there are too few varieties in battle maps and no variety in the initial campaign setup.”
+“Moderate replay value as there is too little variety in battle maps and no variety in the initial campaign setup.”

 - atmosphere17 mentions